Tech recommendations

 Install a read later app to save things you want to read later and easily find them

 We often come across interesting articles, videos, or websites that we don't have time to fully engage with in the moment.
-Use a read later app to save your finds in one accessible place.
-The next time you want to read you know where to find them.
-I find Instapaper to be the best in this category.
-It has great offline support.
+A read later app saves your finds in one accessible place in which you can even read articles offline.
+I find Instapaper to be the best in this category

 Computer security